Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 Send us your resume and we’ll set up a call!
 Can’t wait to meet you.

 Once your job description is complete, you need to get it in front of potential hires.
-You can easily do so through job posting sites.
+You can do so easily through job posting sites.
 On these websites, people looking for new positions can search for opportunities that interest them.
 The hiring sites will then pull up the jobs most relevant to the query.
-That means you can sit back and relax as candidates come to you rather than the other way around.
+That means you can sit back and relax as candidates come to you rather than the other way around:

 Whether you’re hiring a senior engineer or an entry-level marketing specialist, it’s important to write concise job descriptions that showcase the most important parts of the position.
+Adopt good practices, such as using headings, bullet points and clear CTAs, to increase readability and response rate.
+Don’t be afraid to make your job listing match your company culture.
+This way, you’ll attract more candidates who fit your organization.